 Competencies describe the level of understanding or proficiency of a learner in certain subject-related skills.
 Competency-based education (CBE), also known as Competency-based learning or Skills-based learning, refers to systems of assessment and grading where students demonstrate these competencies.
-In Moodle 3.1 it is possible to create and apply frameworks for evaluating students against competencies in Moodle.
+From Moodle 3.1 upwards, it is possible to create and apply frameworks for evaluating students against competencies in Moodle.

 How is it set up?

 - Competencies may be enabled by an administrator in Site administration > Competencies.

 - Administrators can then set up competency frameworks and add competencies to them.
 See Competency frameworks for more information.